microsoft/vscode-azurearmtools/README.md

 Scenarios supported:

-- Relative path (requires apiVersion 2020-10-01 or higher of Microsoft.Resources/deployments):
+- Relative path (requires Microsoft.Resources/deployments apiVersion 2020-06-01 or higher for use in template specs and 2020-10-01 for use in direct deployments):

 ```json5
         {